 Day 1 - Arrive Johannesburg

 From Johannesburg airport it is a short 10 minute drive to a small private airport and your transfer is prearranged.
 Unlike other small airports in Africa this one is pleasant and luxurious.
 With no long lines, you will soon be seated in a comfortable air conditioned lounge with snacks and coffee on offer.
-Remember that on this workshop you can rent camera equipment which will be waiting for you at Londolozi, this makes your travel experience refreshingly stress and hassle free.
+For those of you wanting to book a freight seat for your gear, this can be arranged.

-A one hour flight on a light aircraft which will seat 12 or 24 passengers (depending on how busy they are) will see you land at Londolozi, the home of the leopard.
+A one hour flight on a light aircraft will see you land at Londolozi, the home of the leopard.
 This dedicated airstrip is only five minutes from camp and you will have time to settle in and enjoy a delicious lunch.
 The food at Londolozi is so good that they have even published their own cookbook.

 After lunch we will get our cameras and lenses ready for the first safari drive.
 I will go through a few key checks with you so that you are ready to capture award-winning imagery from the very first drive.
 On this workshop we cater for all types of photographers from the very beginner to the very advanced and skilled.
 I will help the beginner photographers with one on one tuition and in such a way that the photographic opportunities for the more advanced photographers are not in any way hindered.